-Alternative lending, which is sometimes referred to as peer-to-peer lending, online lending or marketplace lending, is a method of financing in which an alternative lending platform facilitates the borrowing and lending of money while generally not relying on deposits for capital to fund loans.
-It is considered an alternative to more traditional loan financing done through a bank.
+"Alternative lending," which is sometimes referred to as fintech lending, online lending or marketplace lending, is a method of financing in which an alternative lending platform facilitates the borrowing and lending of money.
+In so doing, a platform may either rely on its own deposit capital or may utilize third-party sources of capital, including investors like the Fund, to fund loans.
+It is considered an alternative to more traditional loan financing done through a traditional bank.
 These platforms seek to streamline the traditional lending process by using technology in their underwriting.
 Alternative lending models generally do not rely on physical bank branches or legacy lending systems, making it possible for the platforms to pass along cost savings to borrowers in the form of lower interest rates relative to credit card interest rates.
 In addition, the Adviser believes that these platforms have used their technology to profitably make smaller-dollar loans, a process that can involve higher costs when using traditional underwriting methods.
 As such, the Adviser believes that these platforms have helped borrowers seeking more affordable credit, including to socioeconomically disadvantaged borrowers with historically less access to such credit from traditional banks.
 For example, the Fund purchases through platforms that have demonstrated how their underwriting has expanded credit access to minorities and women relative to traditional lenders like banks.